autocrossblog/autocrossblog.github.io/_posts/2007-06-28-p240z-passenger-seat-mount-nearly-done.md

 description: "I spent another hour or so tonight working on the passenger seat mounts I hope to get some bolts tomorrow"
 permalink: p240z-passenger-seat-mount-nearly-done
 image:
-categories:  [ 240z, Datsun, Seats ]
+categories: [ 240z, datsun, seats ]

 ---